“The only constant in life is change.” – Heraclitus

 Integrating voice technology into your marketing isn’t easy.

-Your content marketing and editorial strategies should reflect how business plans to leverage the technology and how invested you are in it from a content point of view.
+Your content marketing and editorial strategies should reflect how the business plans to leverage the technology and how invested you are in it from a content point of view.
 Before you take the plunge, ask yourself the following questions:

 - Are your target customers comprised of smart-home enthusiasts, early adopters who are FOMO-driven, or users from other demographics that are more likely to engage via voice than other platforms?